Snowmobile Club Grant

 It is a grant made available to all snowmobile clubs who are on file with the Snowmobile Program and wish to participate.
 It is intended to help defray some of the expenses incurred in snowmobile trail preparation, including pre-season work and winter grooming.
 This differs from the municipal grant in that it is made directly to a club and does not require municipal involvement.

-Note: All clubs must be incorporated and in good standing with the Bureau of Corporations and Elections to receive a grant.
-Annual filings are due no later than June 1st (to avoid late fees) and they are no longer mailing out reminders.
-You can contact the Bureau at 624-7752 or the website, click here Bureau of Corporations and Elections and Commissions.
+*Note: All clubs must be incorporated and in good standing with the Bureau of Corporations, Elections & Commissions to receive a grant.
+Annual filings are due no later than June 1 (to avoid late fees) and they are no longer mailing out reminders.
+You can contact the Bureau at 624-7752 or visit their website: Bureau of Corporations, Elections & Commissions.

 Related Forms and Information:

 Some of these forms are downloadable PDF documents.
 You will need the free Adobe Reader to view them.
-If you have difficulty accessing PDF forms, try the Adobe online tool to convert a PDF to HTML text or call the Snowmobile Program at (207) 287-4957 or email Lauri Noel.
+If you have difficulty accessing PDF forms call the Snowmobile Program at (207) 287-4957.

 Frequently Asked Questions:

 Grant applications are sent automatically every fall to each club listed with the Program.
 A club can be listed by notifying the Program of their formation.
 However, a club must be organized, incorporated and listed with the program prior to December 1 in order to be eligible during that season.

 How may a club apply?